Planning for Defence Site Maribyrnong

 The Department of Defence has commenced an open market disposal process to sell the site on behalf of the Commonwealth.
 DSM represents a major urban renewal opportunity in an established area already undergoing significant growth and transformation.

-The Victorian Minister for Planning has instructed the Victorian Planning Authority to lead the planning for DSM in collaboration with Maribyrnong City Council, Transport for Victoria and other state and local government partners and the community.
+The Victorian Minister for Planning instructed the Victorian Planning Authority (VPA) to lead the planning for DSM in collaboration with Maribyrnong City Council, the Department of Transport Planning (DTP) and other state and local government partners and the community.

 The VPA is responsible for leading the preparation of the planning framework for Defence Site Maribyrnong (DSM).

 Consultation and engagement processes are to be delivered by the VPA in partnership with Maribyrnong City Council.
 Maribyrnong City Council is a key partner, holding important local knowledge and assisting with the engagement and communications.

 The Commonwealth Government owns DSM and intends to sell the site through the Department of Defence.
 The VPA and Maribyrnong City Council will consult with the Department of Defence throughout the planning process.

 Planning for the DSM is presently focused on understanding the opportunities and constraints and stakeholder aspirations for the site.
 This will inform a refreshed vision for the future of the site.

 This builds on and refreshes the 2010 Maribyrnong Shared Vision.

 This vision will then inform a detailed structure planning process for the site, which will determine the appropriate land use pattern and critical infrastructure required to adequately service this new community.